-Objective 3.1 recruit to Levels 1 to 3 BTEC Health and Social care qualifications targeted at over 300 learners providing a progression route to professionals and further study at HE level, including nursing and ancillary professions.
+Objective 3.1 recruit to Levels 1 to 3 NCFE Health and Social care qualifications targeted at over 300 learners providing a progression route to professionals and further study at HE level, including nursing and ancillary professions.
+Introduction of the new adult level 2 certificate in preparing to work in adult social care course.

-Objective 3.2 Further Development of Health and Social Care and Life Science employer forum in 24/25 to ensure that UCG has a two-way forum to explore the curriculum and skills needs of employers to enhance the curriculum and delivery and ensure that students meet the skills needs of employers.
+Objective 3.2 Further Development of the Health and Social Care and Life Science employer forum in 25/26 to ensure that UCG has a two-way forum to explore the curriculum and skills needs of employers to enhance the curriculum and delivery and ensure that students meet the skills needs of employers.
+To expand employer engagement by holding termly forums throughout the academic year

-Objective 3.3 Roll out the Higher Development Award in partnership with NHS trusts in north central/north west London to enable the upskilling of NHS staff.
+Objective 3.3 Extend the Higher Development Award in partnership with NHS trusts in north central/north west London to enable the upskilling of NHS staff at both level 2 and 3 in partnership with London colleges.